MajickTek/GenericMultiplayerConnector/readme.md

 ## More Detailed Guide
-An example application called [TestClient.java](https://bitbucket.org/SteveSmith16384/genericmultiplayerconnector/src/fdf0c4436b7a41aa345f00c4de15cea4c999f69c/GenericMultiplayerClient/src/com/scs/gmc/exampleapp/TestClient.java?at=master&fileviewer=file-view-default) is in the source which shows the very simplist usage.
-There is also a [MultiplayerTetris](https://bitbucket.org/SteveSmith16384/genericmultiplayerconnector/src/fdf0c4436b7a41aa345f00c4de15cea4c999f69c/GenericMultiplayerClient/src/com/scs/gmc/exampleapp/MultiplayerTetris.java?at=master&fileviewer=file-view-default) game included which utilises this library in a real game.
+An example application called [TestClient.java](https://bitbucket.org/SteveSmith16384/genericmultiplayerconnector/src/master/GenericMultiplayerClient/src/com/scs/gmc/exampleapp/TestClient.java?at=master&fileviewer=file-view-default) is in the source which shows the very simplist usage.
+There is also a [Multiplayer Tetris](https://bitbucket.org/SteveSmith16384/genericmultiplayerconnector/src/master/GenericMultiplayerClient/src/com/scs/gmc/exampleapp/MultiplayerTetris.java?at=master&fileviewer=file-view-default) game included which utilises this library in a real game.

 To use the client library:-